When Eagles owner Jeffrey Lurie sees Michael Vick, Nick Foles and Matt Barkley, he realizes they are good quarterbacks.

 Lurie is unsure if any of his passers are franchise quarterbacks.

-Eagles coach Chip Kelly declined to address his team’s need at quarterback on Thursday, but Lurie was willing to talk about what he wants in the future.
+Eagles coach Chip Kelly did not want to address his team’s need at quarterback this past Thursday, but Lurie was willing to talk about what he wants in the future.

 “We need someone to step up, whether it’s an existing young quarterback or somebody we go out and acquire,” Lurie told CSNPhilly.com.
 “We know -- this is no secret -- quarterback is the [ultimate] position and the most important difference-maker.”

-Foles is slated to start against the Oakland Raiders on Sunday.
-Philadelphia is 1-1 with Foles as a starter this season, and he has thrown for 622 yards and six touchdowns and zero interceptions.
+Foles is slated to start against the Oakland Raiders this Sunday.
+Philadelphia is 1-1 with Foles as a starter this season, and he has thrown for 622 yards and six touchdowns (zero interceptions).

 “We want to have very healthy, high ability at that position, with excellent leadership and a lot of smarts and a lot of moxie.
 Someone that really can take that position and run with it,” Lurie told CSNPhilly.com.
 “And so Nick is going to have a great opportunity to showcase what he’s done.
 He’s had some outstanding games and he’s had one poor game.